 If you go the book report route, I highly recommend giving students a graphic organizer or trifold brochure template to help them focus their research and keep track of notes as they read.
 Younger students especially need a framework for taking notes and helping them pick out the most important information.
 This is also a great idea for scaffolding how to write a short essay.
 My graphic organizers are specifically meant to accompany the Who Was book series, and they make great book report templates.
 If you’re looking for digital activities for distance learning, I’ve got you covered with digital graphic organizers and digital trifold brochures too!
 Each set comes with templates for 108 (that’s right, I said one hundred and eight!) people featured in the Who Was series, and I make regular updates to add more people whenever I can.

-If you’re looking for a more interactive and engaging option, I’m also working on creating Who Was flipbooks for as many people in the series as possible.
-I started with this Michael Jordan flipbook, and you can get it here for free!
-I’ll be adding more to my shop over the next few months.
+If you’re looking for a more interactive and engaging option, I just finished creating a few different sets of Who Was flipbooks for as many people in the series as possible.
+I started with this free Michael Jordan flipbook, and the following sets are also available.
+Remember that each individual flipbook is also sold separately in my TpT store!

 Once you get your kids hooked on the book series with your biography unit, consider following it up by having them begin writing an autobiography of their own!
 This fun, interactive journal gives kids prompts to help them record their own life stories and write down their dreams for the future.
 It includes space for a family tree and areas to record information about best friends, pets, favorite foods, hobbies, and other important things students will enjoy writing about.